ethanwicker/isl/2021-02-01-scikit-learn-columntransformer-pipeline.md

 ("name_of_column_transformer", "SomeTransformer(parameters), columns_to_transform")
 ```

-The `columns_to_transform` could be a list of column names or integer indexs, a boolean array, or a function that resolves to a selection of columns.
+The `columns_to_transform` could be a list of column names or integer indices, a boolean array, or a function that resolves to a selection of columns.

 #### Passing a `Pipeline` to a `ColumnTransformer`